 Section 5 provides a comprehensive overview of the textual and visual analyses provided by the Social Media Analysis Toolkit.
 Specifically, Section 5.1 focuses on textual analysis, describing the Relevance Classification and Text Categorization methods used to categorize social media posts based on their relevance and content in section 5.1.1.
 Additionally, Section 5.1.2 covers the Textual Concepts Extraction methods, which extracts meaningful concepts and entities from social media post texts.
 Section 5.1.3 describes the Event Recognition method, which identifies significant events mentioned in social media posts.
 Section 5.1.4 describes the Location Extractions method, which extracts location information from social media post texts.
 In Section 5.2, the visual analysis components and methods are explained, with Section 5.2.1 detailing the Fire and Smoke Detection in Images method that utilizes computer vision techniques.
 Section 5.2.2 covers Visual Concept Extraction methods, which use object recognition algorithms to extract meaningful visual concepts and objects from images.
-Finally, Section 5.2.3 describes the Location Extraction methods, which extracts location information from social media post images.
+Finally, Section 5.2.3 describes the Location Extraction information from images.
+Finally, Section 5.2.3 describes the Location Extraction methods, which use object recognition algorithms to extract meaningful visual concepts and objects from images.
+Finally, Section 5.2.3 describes the Location Extraction methods, which extracts location from social media post images.